 Chances are good you already have the perfect product to remove hairspray buildup somewhere in your house—isopropyl (rubbing) alcohol.

 Used straight in a good spray bottle, rubbing alcohol is an effective disinfectant and also a natural solvent.
 Plus, it dries quickly and leaves no streaks.
 Just spray it on then wipe off with a good microfiber cloth.

 For tough situations where the hairspray has built up over time—like on the floor—allow the alcohol to sit for a few minutes to soften and melt the hairspray so you can wipe it away.
 (Before using on painted surfaces, always test in an inconspicuous place.)

-For routine maintenance between weekly cleaning, use a mixture of 91% isopropyl alcohol (about $2 for a big bottle in any drug store) 50/50 with water plus a drop or two of blue Dawn dishwashing liquid.
+For routine maintenance between weekly cleaning, use a mixture of 70% isopropyl alcohol 50/50 with water plus a drop or two of blue Dawn dishwashing liquid.
 A quick spray and wipe down is all it takes to keep hairspray overspray away.

 If that ink stain is fresh, chances are high that a quick soaking with rubbing alcohol will prevent a permanent stain.
 Once allowed to soak for a few minutes, launder as usual.